 Four Seasons Lanai at Koele is the one we haven’t yet reviewed separately.
 It sits in the mountainous center of Lanai, surrounded by lush foliage, pine-covered mountains, and fresh tropical breezes.

 Four Seasons Hotel Lanai at Koele, A Sensei Retreat, is your Hawaiian base for a journey to well-being.
-Balancing purpose with play, Sensei connects you with an expert team for an experience that lifts the adventurous spirit and nourishes the whole you.
+Balancing purpose with play, Sensei connects you with an expert team for an experience that lifts the adventurous spirit and nourishes the whole of you.

 First, they craft your personalized itinerary.
 Then, you can enjoy spa treatments (most included in your room rate) as well as fitness classes, yoga, and meditation, dining by Nobu (also all included).
 Enjoy cultural immersion and enriching island activities in pursuit of movement, nourishment, and rest – all in a beautiful and luxurious Four Seasons setting.